 New Graduate Student OrientationOn September 28, 2015 new graduate students were welcomed at an informative and fun orientation!
 You can see the slides from Graduate Program Coordinator, Prof. Mari Ostendorf here, and slides from Graduate Advising here.

 The Advising Office is located in the Paul Allen Center EE Main Office, AE 140.
-If you have any questions, please make an appointment here (for current Electrical Engineering students only) or check-in with Stephen Graham at the front desk.
+If you have any questions, please make an appointment here (for current Electrical Engineering students only) or check-in with Jessica Manfredi at the front desk.
 Please note: Appointment Slots are reserved for current UW Seattle Electrical Engineering students only.

-Please feel free to set up an EE Computing Account.
-This account is required for access to department-supported computing services, including access to EE computing labs, printing, use of department licensed/donated software, and support from the EE Computing Staff.
+All EE graduate students are required to set up an EE Computing Account for access to department-supported computing services, including access to EE computing labs, printing, use of department licensed/donated software, and support from the EE Computing Staff.